satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 Here is an update from March 12, 2026:

+* The Philips WiZ driver, including the Philips WiZ Wizard, has been integrated into HyperHDR
 * Fixed: LUT loader (curl: (60) SSL certificate issue)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 * A DDP/Hyperk driver for Hyperk LED controllers has been implemented [hyperk](https://github.com/satgit62/How-to-install-and-set-up-Hyperk-on-ESP-RP-2040-2350)